Stone Mountain Freeway: Route description

 Stone Mountain Freeway begins at an interchange with US 29/SR 8 (Lawrenceville Highway) on the Scottdale–North Decatur city line, within DeKalb County.
 There is no access to US 29/SR 8 north from Stone Mountain Freeway or to Stone Mountain Freeway from US 29/SR 8 south.
+Both can only be accessed via North Druid Hills Road.
 Southwest of this interchange, US 29/US 78/SR 8 head toward Decatur.
 Stone Mountain Freeway travels to the northeast, concurrent with US 78 and SR 410.
 The concurrency has a partial interchange with Valley Brook Road and North Druid Hills Road.
 Just before leaving Scottdale is an interchange with Interstate 285 (I-285).
 Part of this interchange is within the city limits of Clarkston.
-The two highways travels to the north of Clarkston and enter Tucker.
-They have an interchange with Brockett Road and Cooledge Road and then Mountain Industrial Boulevard.
+The two highways travel to the north of Clarkston and enter Tucker.
+They have an interchange with Brockett Road and Cooledge Road, and then one more with Mountain Industrial Boulevard.
 After leaving Tucker, they have an interchange with SR 10 (Memorial Drive).
 At this interchange, SR 410 meets its eastern terminus, and SR 10 begins a concurrency with US 78 and Stone Mountain Freeway.
-They have an interchange with SR 236 (Hugh Howell Road).
+They have an interchange with the former eastern terminus of SR 236 until 2024 (Hugh Howell Road), which travels back towards Tucker.
 A little bit later is an access road to Stone Mountain Park's main entrance.
 Right after the park, the highways enter Gwinnett County and have a partial interchange with Park Place Boulevard and Rockbridge Road.
 Just to the east of this interchange, the freeway ends and US 78/SR 10 continue to the east, locally known as Stone Mountain Highway.

 West of Exit 1, the speed limit is 55 mph.
 East of the interchange with North Druid Hills Road, the limit rises to 65 mph.
 Unlike Georgia's Interstate highways, the highway still has actual sequential exit numbers, rather than being mileage-based.
 There is no exit 6, which makes the exit numbering non-sequential; the former Exit 6 was the back entrance to Stone Mountain Park via Old Hugh Howell Road, previously open for major events only.

 All of Stone Mountain Freeway is included as part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.